The Free Application for Federal Student Aid (commonly known as the FAFSA) is a must-have form for everyone applying to college.

 The FAFSA is completed annually by college applicants and students, and is the key tool used to determine a student's ability to qualify for student financial aid.
 This aid includes scholarships, subsidized student loans, work-study programs, and Pell Grants.

-FAFSA provides access to federal and state student aid programs, as well as the great majority of the institutional aid which is avaialble in the U. S. For a concise summary about the online website and application, read our discussion of FAFSA.ed.gov.
+FAFSA provides access to federal and state student aid programs, as well as the great majority of the institutional aid which is avaialble in the U. S. For a concise summary about the online website and application, see FAFSA.ed.gov.

-Financial assistance via the FAFSA is widely accessible.
 See this page's section on Eligibility to determine yours.
 Additional good news is that, as recently as 2010, the government has made the FAFSA form much easier to fill out!
-It now requres closer to 20 minutes to complete rather than the previous two hours.
+And, in September 2015 some great changes were announced – they are described in the NEWS section below.

-FAFSA's start being accepted on January first for the subsequent academic year.
-You should get the application in as early as possible in order to have the best chance to get all the aid you can qualify for.
-(Filing early can make a difference in how much your receive!
+Get your application in as early as possible for the best chance to get all the aid you can qualify for - it can make a difference in how much your receive!

 Discover your program today!